• Skip to primary navigation

 • Oats - We used rolled oats as we find that they are the best for porridge and for the quickest cooking time.
 If you use other oats, then cooking times will vary.

-• Banana - The key to this being the best and sweetest porridge is to use a ripe banana.
+• Banana - The key to this being the best and sweetest banana porridge recipe is to use a ripe banana.
 We don't mean a black banana (although you could), but one that is starting to get spots on it.
 This will add lots of extra sweetness that you won't get from an under ripe banana.

 • Milk - This is a controversial one (more on that below), as a lot of people make porridge with just water.
 But we love ours with milk to get it super creamy.
 We have used semi-skimmed milk, but you could use skimmed or full fat, or even swap it for almond milk or oat milk.

-• Almonds - We add some ground almonds in to it for a nutritional boost and to also thicken it a little.
+• Almonds - We add some ground almonds into it for a nutritional boost and to also thicken it a little.
 You could swap these for chia or flax seeds.

 • Honey - If you use a really ripe banana, then you will have a naturally sweet porridge.
 But we like to add a little extra with some honey.
 This is totally optional though.

-How to make banana porridge - Step by step
+How to Make Banana Porridge - Step by Step

 Two shot collage of oats and mashed banana in a saucepan and then with milk added.